-Please refer Stress Test 21 which addresses redelegations, ccTLDs and IRP.
+ANSWER: Please refer to Stress Test 21 which addresses redelegations, ccTLDs and IRP.
 The ccNSO has formally requested to be exempt given their wish to develop policy on this.
-While the CWG has not formally responded whether their requests have been sufficiently addressed, we have not heard anything suggesting this is not the case despite close collaboration and co-ordination at the leadership level.
+The CWG has recently provided a comment letter indicating that all requirements have been met except for an appeals mechanism related to PTI.
+The CWG-Stewardship has advised that the IRP being developed by the CCWG should not cover issues relating to ccTLD delegation/re-delegation until such time as the ccTLD community has developed an appropriate mechanism.
+Please refer as well to the response to Question 32.

 7 August Webinar